FindoraNetwork/findora-wiki/docs/wallet/sdk_cli.md

 [nodemon] clean exit - waiting for changes before restart
 ```

-Adn that means we are all set and ready to use the `Findora SDK CLI`.

 ### **CLI Commands**

-**1.** **List of all Findora SDK CLI commands and its options**
+**1.** **View All Findora SDK CLI Commands (and Options) **

-To see a list of the currently implemented commands, as well as to get help of how to use those, plese run:
+To see a list of all commands (and usage instructions), run the following terminal command:

 ```bash
 yarn cli
 ```

-In the output you will see a list of all the available CLI commands and its options:
+In the output you will see a list of all available CLI commands and related options:

 ```bash
 "2021-12-08, 12:07:09 p.m." - please run as "yarn cli fund --address=fraXXX --amountToFund=1 "